sauravtom/ZenReddit/README.md

 + Vimeo player (soon)
 + Manage login via multiple accounts (soon)

-Pull requests and feature suggestions are more than welcome.
+Pull requests and feature suggestions (or bug reports if you like to call it that) are more than welcome.